ToontjeM/oracle-migration-demo/doc/guide.md

 ### Demonstration

 1. Log into the EDB [Migration Portal](https://migration.enterprisedb.com).
-2. Download the EDB DDL Extractor and save the file in the `vagrant/` subdirectory.
-The `vagrant/` is a shared directory with the VM, where the DDL Extractor will be executed from.
-A directory link to the DDL Extractor cannot be provided at this time.
+2. Download the EDB DDL Extractor.
+A direct link to the DDL Extractor cannot be provided at this time.
+3. Copy the DDL Extractor to the **edbdemo** container:
+   `cp docker cp edb_ddl_extractor.sql edbdemo:/root`
-3. Run the EDB DDL Extractor:
+4. Run the EDB DDL Extractor:
    1. Open a command line terminal, starting at the top of the *oracle-migration-demo* directory.
-   2. Connect to the **edbdemo** virtual machine:
-      `cd vagrant`
-      `vagrant ssh`
-   3. Execute the EDB DDL Extractor script, using the IP Address and Oracle database password extracted at the top of this section:
+   2. Execute the EDB DDL Extractor script by running the supplied helper
-      `cd vagrant`
-      `[vagrant@localhost ~]$ cd /vagrant`
-      `[vagrant@localhost ~]$ sqlplus sys/c90c1b7f2eb71d9c@//172.17.0.2:1521/XEPDB1 as sysdba`
-      `SQL> @edb_ddl_extractor.sql`
+      script: `docker/extract-ddl`
-   4. Press `RETURN` at the first prompt to continue:
+   3. Press `RETURN` at the first prompt to continue:
       `Press RETURN to continue ...`
-   5. Enter `HR` to only extract the `HR` database (multiple databases are
+   4. Enter `HR` to only extract the `HR` database (multiple databases are
       installed:
       `Enter a comma-separated list of schemas, max up to 240 characters (Default all schemas): HR`
-   6. Press `RETURN` at next prompt to use the current location:
+   5. Press `RETURN` at next prompt to use the current location:
       `Location for output file (Default current location) : `
-   7. Enter `yes` at next prompt to extract any objects from other schemas:
+   6. Enter `yes` at next prompt to extract any objects from other schemas:
       `Extract dependent object from other schemas?(yes/no) (Default no / Ignored for all schemas option):yes`
+5. Copy the extracted DDL out of the container.
+   1. Near the end of the DDL Extractor out will be a message with the
+      filename: `We have stored DDL(s) for Schema(s)  HR to _gen_hr_ddls_211111213244.sql.`
+   2. Run: `docker cp edbdemo:/root/_gen_hr_ddls_211111213244.sql .`
-4. Back in the Migration Portal, create a new project.
+6. Back in the Migration Portal, create a new project
    1. Enter a new project name.
    2. The Oracle version used in this kit is 18c.
-   3. The DDL file to choose was created in the last step and will be in the `vagrant/`.
-The file name will resember something like `_gen_hr_ddls_YYMMDDHHMMSS.sql`
+   3. The DDL file to choose is the one just copied from the container:
+      `_gen_hr_ddls_211111213244.sql`
    4. Click **Create & assess**.
-5. Demonstrate how to correct the reported errors.
+7. Demonstrate how to correct the reported errors.
    1. TBD
-6. Create the target database on BigAnimal.
+8. Create the target database on BigAnimal.
-7. Migrate the schema to BigAnimal.
+9. Migrate the schema to BigAnimal.
    1. Click on `Migrate to ...`
    2. Select `EDB Postgres Advanced Server on Cloud` and click `Next`.
    3. The `HR` should be selected, and the only schema listed.
 Click `Next`.